cloudmesh-deprecated/deprectated-django-account-management/doc/source/management/form.rst

      - Enter project categories.
    * - keywords
      - Project Keywords
      - yes
      - Provide some useful keywords related to the project, separated by comma (", ").
-   * - keywords
-     - Project Lead
-     - yes
-     - Provide some useful keywords related to the project, separated by comma (", ").